benlavender/homelab-docs/guides/CheatSheet.md

 # Run a container based on an image but remove once exited:
 docker run --interactive --tty --rm <image>
 # Run a container in the background if the ENTRYPOINT process exists:
-docker run --detach --tty --interactive <image>
+docker run --detach --interactive <image>
 # Run a container based on an image with a TCP port mapping to the host:
 docker run --publish <host_port:container_port> <image>
 # or: